helm/helm-www/docs/helm/helm_template.md

       --take-ownership                             if set, install will ignore the check for helm annotations and take ownership of the existing resources
       --timeout duration                           time to wait for any individual Kubernetes operation (like Jobs for hooks) (default 5m0s)
-      --username string                            chart repository username where to locate the requested chart --validate                                   validate your manifests against the Kubernetes cluster you are currently pointing at.
-This is the same validation performed on an install
-  -f, --values strings                             specify values in a YAML file or a URL (can specify multiple)
-      --verify                                     verify the package before using it --version string                             specify a version constraint for the chart version to use.
+      --username string                            chart repository username where to locate the requested chart -f, --values strings                             specify values in a YAML file or a URL (can specify multiple) --verify                                     verify the package before using it --version string                             specify a version constraint for the chart version to use.
 This constraint can be a specific tag (e.g. 1.1.1) or it may reference a valid range (e.g. ^2.0.0).
 If this is not specified, the latest version is used
-      --wait                                       if set, will wait until all Pods, PVCs, Services, and minimum number of Pods of a Deployment, StatefulSet, or ReplicaSet are in a ready state before marking the release as successful.
-It will wait for as long as --timeout
+      --wait WaitStrategy[=watcher]                if specified, will wait until all resources are in the expected state before marking the operation as successful.
+It will wait for as long as --timeout.
+Valid inputs are 'watcher' and 'legacy' (default hookOnly)
       --wait-for-jobs                              if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
 It will wait for as long as --timeout
 ```